jinstrider2000/romloader/README.md

 Bug reports and pull requests are welcome on GitHub at https://github.com/jinstrider2000/romloader-cli-gem.

 ## Version Changes
 v.
+1.2.3: Updated error handling and scraping of file sizes from Freeroms.com

+v.
 1.2.2: Updated web scraping function